belak/ergodox-belak/README.md

 * Remove LCtrl and RCtrl from the keys above shift
 * Add browser forward, and move browser back
 * "Fix" the order of volume keys

+## Repository

+The original code for this is kept at https://github.com/belak/ergodox-layout and is synced to qmk every few main revisions.